Architects + Specifiers Toolkit

 - The timber-based substrate must be >8mm thick: for example, tongue and groove boards and panels need to be checked to ensure the groove is greater than 8mm.

-- The Fireshield range of timber intumescent systems are for indoor use only, they cannot be used on the exterior of the building envelope, this includes timber soffits.
+- The Fireshield range of timber intumescent systems are for interior use only, they cannot be used on the exterior of the building envelope, this includes timber soffits.

 There are design considerations to bear in mind when specifying internal timber linings, this applies to all coatings not only intumescents: